-MCPS and SEIU Local 500 are committed to the inclusion of supporting services employees in worksite collaboration for both school-based and nonschool-based supporting services employees' participation on committees (e.g., the leadership team, school improvement team, Baldrige Leadership Team, Professional Learning Community Institute, School Leadership Training Institute, and Department of Transportation lot committees).
+MCPS and SEIU Local 500 are committed to the inclusion of supporting services employees in worksite collaboration for both school-based and non-school-based supporting services employees' participation in committees (e.g., the leadership team, school improvement team, Baldrige Leadership Team, Professional Learning Community Institute, School Leadership Training Institute, and Department of Transportation lot committees).

-Supporting services employees are expected to be included in school-based and nonschool-based committees to facilitate the opportunity to provide input on issues pertinent to them and other supporting services employees.
+Supporting services professional employees are expected to be included on school-based and non-school-based committees to facilitate the opportunity to provide input on issues pertinent to them and other supporting services employees.
+Meeting agendas should be made available to staff in a central digital location.
 In order for their contributions to be valued by the other team members, they must be full participants in the process.
-This will ensure that the needs and interests of supporting services employees are addressed in the decision-making process.
-As members of these teams, supporting services professionals are accountable to those they represent by informing them about the meetings and soliciting their feedback and input.
+This will ensure that the needs and interests of supporting services professional employees are addressed in the decision-making process.
+As members of these teams, supporting services professionals are accountable to those they represent by informing them about the meetings and getting their feedback and input.
+The Compact on Respect will be a guiding document for the work of these committees.
+The Triad shall be responsible for ensuring that the Organizational Culture of Respect Compact is embedded in all school-based settings.
+In non-school-based settings, the ESR shall work with appropriate administrators to ensure compliance.

-School-based Support Staff
+School-Based Support Staff

 The members of school-based leadership teams will be elected by the other supporting services professionals in the school.
-SEIU Local 500 will develop school-based leadership that will be responsible for managing and overseeing the election process at individual schools.
-For the 2010-2011 school year, the union will certify to the chief operating officer no later than June 1, 2010, in which schools the union is prepared to conduct elections for supporting services representation on the school leadership teams.
-The union will hold elections in all remaining schools for the 2011-2012 school year.
+SEIU Local 500 will continue developing school-based leadership that will be responsible for managing and overSeeing the election process at individual schools.
 Such elections will be held during regular work hours at times and locations approved in advance by the principal.
-The parties agree to evaluate such structures at the end of the 2011-2012 school year to determine if further expansion will be beneficial.
 The chief operating officer and the SEIU Local 500 president will maintain a list of school-based members of leadership teams and will periodically communicate to them regarding their roles as team members.
 They also will gather feedback about what is working well and opportunities for improvement.